Cordtus/ibc-apps/docs/v7-expert-questions.md

 24. **IBC Module classification**: Research notes "This is an IBC application module, not middleware".
 What are the practical differences in implementation and integration?

 25. **Router registration**: Code shows `ibcRouter.AddRoute(icqtypes.ModuleName, icqModule)`.
-How does this differ from middleware wrapping patterns?
+How does this differ from middleware wrapping logic?

 26. **Query-specific packet handling**: What makes this different from standard packet handling in middleware?